 You just got the hand of bibliographies, but now your teacher is requesting an APA annotated bibliography.
 You can feel the sweat beading on your forehead and the panic starting to set in.
 First of all, don’t panic.
 Creating an annotated bibliography in APA format is as simple as 1, 2, 3.
 Well maybe not that simple, but it’s not as hard as you think.
 Learn the ins and outs of creating an APA 7 annotated bibliography from the citation to the annotation.

-Starting the APA Annotated Bibliography Overview
+APA Annotated Bibliography Overview

-Creating an Annotated Bibliography Entry
+How to Format an APA Annotated Bibliography

-- Authority of source
+- Authority of the source

-- Overview of information in source
+- Overview of information in the source

 - Value to your research

 The length of your bibliographic entry depends on your instructor’s guidelines but typically is about 100-300 words.

 An annotated bibliography is organized in the same manner as the reference list.
 Alphabetize using the letter by letter system by the author’s last name.